anothermimich/mimich_skeletyl/readme.md

 # mimich_skeletyl

-I did a hanwired [Bastardkb Skeletyl](https://github.com/Bastardkb/Skeletyl/tree/main), this is the qmk and vial implementation that i ended up with.
+I did a hanwired [Skeletyl](https://github.com/Bastardkb/Skeletyl/tree/main), this is the qmk and vial implementation that i ended up with.

 The keymap are inspired in [Miryoku](https://github.com/manna-harbour/miryoku).